tibs/beyond-spellchecking-talk/notes.rst

-Since the start of 2022 I've been a Developer Educator at Aiven (https://aiven.io), and one of my first tasks was to learn about and extend our use of vale (https://vale.sh) which we use for linting our open source developer documentation.
-A particular challenge was writing the rules for appropriate use of `®` marks, as it turned out that there was a bug in the relevant part of vale, now fixed after my first PR to the project.
+Since the start of 2022 I've been a Developer Educator at Aiven (https://aiven.io), and one of my first tasks was to learn about and extend our use of Vale (https://vale.sh) which we use for linting our open source developer documentation.
+A particular challenge was writing the rules for appropriate use of `®` marks, as it turned out that there was a bug in the relevant part of Vale, now fixed after my first PR to the project.

 --------------